hummingbot/hummingbot/documentation/docs/installation/from-binary/windows.md

 #### Step 1.
 Download Setup.exe

-You can download the Windows installer binary from our [releases page](https://hummingbot.io/). (!!!TODO: add URL for the release page)
+You can download the Windows installer binary from our [download page](https://hummingbot.io/download).

 #### Step 2.
 Run installer